rwooster/half/README.txt

 or when a feature should be explicitly disabled:

-  - 'long long' integer type for mathematical functions returning 'long long' results (enabled for VC++ 2003 and newer, gcc and clang, overridable with 'HALF_ENABLE_CPP11_LONG_LONG').
+  - 'long long' integer type for mathematical functions returning 'long long' results (enabled for VC++ 2003 and icc 11.1 and newer, gcc and clang, overridable with 'HALF_ENABLE_CPP11_LONG_LONG').

-  - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').
+  - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9, icc 11.1 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').

-  - Generalized constant expressions (enabled for VC++ 2015, gcc 4.6, clang 3.1
+  - Generalized constant expressions (enabled for VC++ 2015, gcc 4.6, clang 3.1,
-    and newer, overridable with 'HALF_ENABLE_CPP11_CONSTEXPR').
+    icc 14.0 and newer, overridable with 'HALF_ENABLE_CPP11_CONSTEXPR').

-  - noexcept exception specifications (enabled for VC++ 2015, gcc 4.6, clang 3.0
+  - noexcept exception specifications (enabled for VC++ 2015, gcc 4.6, clang 3.0, icc 14.0 and newer, overridable with 'HALF_ENABLE_CPP11_NOEXCEPT').

-    and newer, overridable with 'HALF_ENABLE_CPP11_NOEXCEPT').
+  - User-defined literals for half-precision literals to work (enabled for VC++ 2015, gcc 4.7, clang 3.1, icc 15.0 and newer, overridable with 'HALF_ENABLE_CPP11_USER_LITERALS').

-  - User-defined literals for half-precision literals to work (enabled for VC++ 2015, gcc 4.7, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_USER_LITERALS').
+  - Thread-local storage for per-thread floating-point exception flags (enabled for VC++ 2015, gcc 4.8, clang 3.3, icc 15.0 and newer, overridable with 'HALF_ENABLE_CPP11_THREAD_LOCAL').

   - Type traits and template meta-programming features from <type_traits> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with